ligato/docs/docs/developer-guide/kvscheduler.md

 The KV Scheduler's graph-based representation uses the following terminology to describe the higher level abstractions of specific objects:

-* **Model** builds a representation of a single configuration item type such as interface, route, or bridge domain.
-Details on models and the model specification that includes proto.
-Messages can be found [here](../user-guide/concepts.md#what-is-a-model).
-The [bridge domain model][bd-model-example] is an example.
-Details regarding model registration can be found [here][model-registration].
+* **Model** represents a single configuration item type such as interface, route, or bridge domain.
+For more details, see the  [User Guide model section](../user-guide/concepts.md#what-is-a-model).
+To look over an implementation, see the [bridge domain model][bd-model-example].
 </br>
 </br>

 * **Value** (`proto.Message`) is a run-time instance of a given model.
-Details on proto.Message can be found [here](../user-guide/concepts.md).
+For more details, see the [proto.Message section ](../user-guide/concepts.md#protomessage) of the User Guide.
 </br>
 </br>

-* **Key** (`string`) identifies a specific value that is built using the model specification and value attributes that identify a unique instance.
-More on keys can be found  [here](../user-guide/concepts.md#keys).
+* **Key** (`string`) identifies a specific and value built from the model specification and value attributes.
+For more information, see the [keys section](../user-guide/concepts.md#keys) of User Guide.
 </br>
 </br>

-* **Label** (`string`) provides an identifier unique only across the value of the same type (e.g. interface name).
-It is generated from the model specification and value fields.
+* **Label** (`string`) identifies a unique value associated with the same type such as interface name.
 </br>
 </br>

-* **Value State** (`enum ValueState`) is the operational state of a value.
+* **Value State** (`enum ValueState`) defines the operational state of a value.
 For example, a value can be successfully `CONFIGURED`, `PENDING` due to unmet dependencies, or `FAILED` after the last CRUD operation returned an error.
-The set of value states is defined using the protobuf enumerated type [here][value-states].
+[Value state proto][value-states] defines the possible value states.
 </br>
 </br>

-* **Value Status** (`struct BaseValueStatus`) includes additional details such as the last executed operation, the last returned error, and the list of unmet dependencies.
+* **Value Status** (`struct BaseValueStatus`) provides details on the executed operation, the last returned error, and the list of unmet dependencies.
 The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api].
 More information on this API can be found [below](#api).
 </br>
 </br>

-* **Metadata** (`interface{}` is additional run-time information of an undefined type that is assigned to a value.
+* **Metadata** (`interface{}`) is additional run-time information of an undefined type assigned to a value.
 It is updated following a CRUD operation or agent restart.
 An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.
 </br>
 </br>

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
 It is exposed in read-only mode to allow other plugins to read and reference metadata.
 For example, the interface plugin exposes its metadata map [here][vpp-iface-map].
 It is used by the ARP plugin, the route plugin, and other plugins to read the sw_if_index of target interfaces.
-Metadata maps are automatically created and updated by the KV Scheduler.
+KV Scheduler creates and updates Metadata maps.
 </br>
 </br>